For SellersIndustry Guide

 Preparing a Manufacturing Business for Sale: A Strategic Roadmap

 Achieving a premium valuation and a smooth transaction requires deliberate and comprehensive preparation, ideally commencing 12 to 24 months before formally going to market.
-This proactive approach mitigates risks, enhances the business's attractiveness, and positions it as a high-quality asset.
+This proactive approach mitigates risks, enhances the business’s attractiveness, and positions it as a high-quality asset, particularly for off-market engagement.

 1. Implement a Sell-Side Quality of Earnings (QoE) Study